Compassion is the core component and one special quality all caregivers must possess.

 • Compassionate healthcare providers (including caregivers) are more resilient and less prone to burnout in difficult or challenging situations.

-Creating compassionate connections can help improve patient health outcomes, promote trust, and help patients feel safe, whether they receive care in their own home or in a senior care setting.
+can help improve patient health outcomes, promote trust, and help patients feel safe, whether they receive care in their own homes or in a senior care setting.
 Patients want to feel valued and respected by their caregivers.
-Caregivers accomplish this by establishing caring, empathetic and patient-centered relationships.
-Caregivers must always treat patients or loved ones with dignity and respect, listen with courtesy and an open mind and respond in the most basic general terms possible.
+Caregivers accomplish this by establishing caring, empathetic, and patient-centered relationships.
+Caregivers must always treat patients or loved ones with dignity and respect, listen with courtesy and an open mind, and respond in the most basic general terms possible.
 If the patient does not understand the response, then the information must be repeated with a tone that reflects dignity and respect.

 • Respond to your loved one’s or patient’s basic needs.